Dimtemp/MOC/AAD-remove.md

 # Remove AAD
 1. Azure Portal
-    - adsync account: verify: is it Global admin?
+    - Verify adsync account: is it Global admin?
-    - If not: create new global admin
+    - If not: make it Global Admin or create new Global Admin
 1. Windows computer
     - Start PowerShell
     - install-module msonline
-  - Connect-MsolService   # eventueel update your password als dit eerste login is
+    - Connect-MsolService
     - Get-MsolDirSyncConfiguration
     - Set-MSOLDirSyncEnabled -EnableDirSync $false
 1. Open a web browser
     - Log on to admin.microsoft.com
     - Subscriptions
     - Delete any subscriptions
 1. Log on to Azure Portal to Remove Azure Active Directory

 More info: